 First, you cut two lengths that would have a corresponding angle like this.
 One to fit inside the back of your project. (aka. hidden part), and one for your wall.
 We used our table saw to run two pieces through.

 This is what they look like on the ends.
 They slip into one another as one is attaches to the wall.
 The other attaches to the item you are wishing to hang.
 Make sense?

 What you see here is an over-the-moon-happy lady.
-What you don’t see is a ginormous compressor, a naughty tangled hose, or any other garbled get-in-my-way stuff to use a nailer. eep!
+What you don’t see is a ginormous compressor, a naughty hose, or any other get-in-my-way stuff to use a nailer. eep!

 Best part is that I now have two nailers.
 One for in my workshop (which I still love because it’s a stapler too) and one for wherever I want to get naily with it! 😆 (ya gotta love my outfit, right? just keepin’ it real, y’all) And…the batteries are interchangeable with my circular saw and my jigsaw with only one charger needed.
 Win-Win!

-Okay, so after I added the cleat, I whipped out my favorite Zibra triangle paint brush (now available in my shop!) and used it to knock out this piece in a flash.
+Okay, so after I added the cleat, I whipped out my favorite Zibra triangle paint brush and used it to knock out this piece in a flash.

 I’m serious when I say this thing is awesome.
-The whole time I’m painting I’m saying to myself, “Where was this gem when I painted our kitchen cabinets TWICE??”
+The whole time I’m painting I say to myself, “Where was this gem when I painted our kitchen cabinets TWICE??”
 It is now a must to use this brush in every corner I ever encounter.